paraperipeteia/CryptoTrackerApp_2024/README.md

 - Better coin support for ease of use
 - mobile support? (currently not optimized for mobile viewing in any way)

+## Known Issues
+- There's an intermittent issue with the `TypeWriter` function on quotations.
+Working theory: a problem with an accumulation of `setTimeout` calls overwriting each other (maybe?) but I haven't found a remedy.
+It tends to correct itself after a few seconds.